Maurice Jones-Drew: 2010 season

+In Week 4 of the 2010 season, Jones-Drew had 121 scrimmage yards, one rushing touchdown, and one receiving touchdown in a 31–28 victory over the Indianapolis Colts.
+In Week 8 against the Dallas Cowboys, he had 27 carries for 135 rushing yards in the 35–17 victory.
+In the following game against the Houston Texans, he had 123 scrimmage yards and two rushing touchdowns in the 31–24 victory.
+In the next game, against the Cleveland Browns, he had 220 scrimmage yards and a rushing touchdown in the 24–20 victory.
+In Week 13 against the Tennessee Titans, he had 31 carries for 186 rushing yards in the 17–6 victory.
 Jones-Drew played the entire 2010 season with a torn meniscus in his left knee.
 He became aware of the extent of the injury in training camp, but tried to keep it a secret to prevent opponents from intentionally taking shots at his knee.
 He only missed two games during the season.
+He was named to his second Pro Bowl.
 After the 2010 season, he was named Running Back of the Year by the NFL Alumni Association.

 Although the Jaguars did not make the playoffs, Jones-Drew drew attention in the postseason with comments he made questioning the severity of an in-game injury to Jay Cutler in the NFC Championship Game.
 Jones-Drew stated that he was also rooting for the Bears, but his injury prompted him to say: "All I'm saying is that he can finish the game on a hurt knee ...
-I played the whole season on one", as well as comparing Cutler to former University of Florida head coach Urban Meyer.
+I played the whole season on one," as well as comparing Cutler to former University of Florida head coach Urban Meyer.
 He was ranked 30th by his fellow players on the NFL Top 100 Players of 2011.

 2011 season

-On December 12, against the Tampa Bay Buccaneers, Jones-Drew had 85 rushing yards, two rushing touchdowns, six receptions, 51 receiving yards, and two receiving touchdowns in the 41–14 victory.
+In Week 3, against the Carolina Panthers, Jones-Drew had 167 scrimmage yards in the 16–10 loss.
+In Week 14 against the Tampa Bay Buccaneers, Jones-Drew had 85 rushing yards, two rushing touchdowns, six receptions, 51 receiving yards, and two receiving touchdowns in the 41–14 victory.
 He scored 24 total points in the game, which was the most by any player in a single game in the 2011 season.
+In Week 17, against the Indianapolis Colts, he had 25 carries for 169 rushing yards in the 19–13 victory.
 He led the NFL in rushing yards during the 2011 season, and broke the Jaguars franchise records for both rushing yards in a season (1,606) and yards from scrimmage (1,980).
 Jones-Drew did all of this despite the Jaguars' offensive struggles, accounting for 47.7% of the Jaguars yards.

 Jones-Drew was named to the 2012 NFL Pro Bowl as a back-up for Baltimore Ravens running back Ray Rice as a result of his spectacular season.
+He earned first team All-Pro honors.
 He was 12th by his fellow players on the NFL Top 100 Players of 2012.